-In order to distinguish between penalty-exempt and non-penalty-exempt settlement transactions, CCPs currently use account level segregation or participant level segregation (by BIC code)1.
-Either one of these solutions allow for the required segregation at the CSD.
+In order to distinguish between penalty-exempt and non-penalty-exempt settlement transactions, CCPs currently use account level segregation or participant level segregation (by BIC code).
+The segregation allowing the correct identification of the exempted activity will be made according to the requirements of the CSD.